So many don’t know.

 - 3 Common Misbeliefs about Suicide

-- A Checklist for Parents with Children with Mental Health Problems
+- Resources for Parents with Children with Mental Health Problems

 - For Teachers: Children’s Mental Health Disorder Fact Sheet for the Classroom